illutic/skill_finder/README.md

 - If you want to work on both sides, run both servers (npm run dev).

+- When you are done, open a pull request so we can assess your work and potentially merge your branch into the dev branch.

 - The build script is only needed for deployment.
 It does the compilation, minification and other optimation stuff.
 The output code will eventually end up on a hosting service, such as Heroku.

+- We will merge the dev branch into the main branch from time to time.
+We will also set up a Heroku process that will automatically deploy the main branch code.